-Lab Quizzes: (ten points each) will make up the remaining 18.75% of the course grade.
+Lab Quizzes: (ten points each) will make up 26.67% of the course grade.
 Quizzes include any assigned quizzes and/or in class exercises, and if/when assigned as part of lab (see lab schedule for assigned dates) PhysioEx in Modified Mastering A&P. These will count as additional quiz grades.
 You must attend the complete lab on the day of the assignment for credit.